Sports in Pennsylvania: Other motorsport venues

 Drag Strips include Beaver Springs Dragway in Beaver Springs, Lucky Drag City in Wattsburg, Maple Grove Raceway in Mohnton, Numidia Raceway in Numidia, Pittsburgh Raceway Park in New Alexandria, and South Mountain Dragway in Boiling Springs.

-Road Courses include Beaverun Motorsports Complex in Wampum, and Pittsburgh Vintage Grand Prix in Pittsburgh.
+Road Courses include Pittsburgh International Race Complex in Wampum, and Pittsburgh Vintage Grand Prix in Pittsburgh.
 Pocono Raceway in Long Pond also has a road course that hosts SCCA and other events.

 Horse racing

 Pennsylvania has a long history of horse racing, as the sport was one of the few that was not banned in 17th century Pennsylvania.
 William Penn, the founder of Philadelphia and Pennsylvania, reportedly raced his horses down the streets of Philadelphia.
 Stephen Foster wrote the song "Camptown Races" about horse racing in Pennsylvania.
 Philadelphia-area businessman Samuel D. Riddle owned prominent horses Man o' War and War Admiral.

 Penn National Race Course in Grantville, Parx Racing in Bensalem, and Presque Isle Downs near Erie offer thoroughbred racing.
 The Meadows in Pittsburgh, Mohegan Pennsylvania in Wilkes-Barre, and Harrah's Philadelphia in Chester offer harness racing in Pennsylvania.

 Smarty Jones, the 2004 Kentucky Derby winner, was owned by Roy Chapman and wife Patricia.
 Smarty Jones was bred at Chapman's Someday Farm (Patricia explains the name: "Some day we were going to do this and some day we were going to do that.
 And my husband said, 'I think we ought to call it Someday Farm,' so we did.") near Philadelphia, and had Philadelphia Park (now Parx Racing) as his home course.

 Barbaro, the 2006 Kentucky Derby winner, came from Mr. and Mrs. Roy Jackson's Lael Stables in West Grove.
 After suffering injuries in the Preakness Stakes on May 20, 2006, Barbaro was treated for laminitis.
-He developed further complications, and he was euthanized on January 29, 2007.
+He developed further complications, and was euthanized on January 29, 2007.

 Golf

-PGA tournaments in Pennsylvania include the 84 Lumber Classic, played at Nemacolin Woodlands Resort in Farmington, and the Northeast Pennsylvania Classic, played at Glenmaura National Golf Club in Scranton.
+PGA Tour tournaments in Pennsylvania include the 84 Lumber Classic, played at Nemacolin Woodlands Resort in Farmington, and the Northeast Pennsylvania Classic, played at Glenmaura National Golf Club in Scranton.
 There is also the PGT (Pittsburgh Golfers Tour) which is people from all over the east coast joining a club where the owner schedules tournaments all over the state.

 Arnold Palmer, winner of seven major golf championships and 62 PGA Tour events, was from Latrobe.
 Jim Furyk, winner of the 2003 U.S. Open and 2010 Tour Championship, grew up near Lancaster.